Categories of Hadith

-Different categories of hadith (sayings attributed to the Islamic prophet Muhammad) have been used by various scholars.
+Different categories of hadith (sayings attributed to the Prophet Muhammad) have been used by various scholars.
 Experts in hadith studies generally use two terms - taqrīr for tacit approvals, and khabar for sayings and acts ascribed to Muhammad.

-The term taqrīr implies that, in the presence of Muhammad, a believer did something, which Muhammad noticed but did not disapprove or condemn.
+The term taqrīr implies that, in the presence of Muhammad a believer did something, which the Prophet noticed but did not disapprove or condemn.
 Thus, the act done by a believer acquired tacit approval from Muhammad.
 It is commonly acknowledged that a khabar can be true or false.
 The scholars of the science of hadith criticism hold that a khabar and, therefore, a hadith can be a true report or a concoction.
 It is on the basis of this premise that the Muslim scholars hold that a hadith offers a ẓannī (inconclusive/probably true) evidence.
 It is as though a hadith may have many possibilities on the plane of reliability.
+This classification refers to non-absolute, subjective evaluations that express the conclusions reached by the hadith writer as a result of his own studies and evaluations.
+What one hadith writer finds reliable, another may regard it as weak or even fabricated.